-Cloud Life is an exclusive development of 268 units of office suites specially designed to meet the needs of health and wellness operators with built up areas varies from 481 sqft to 1,220 sqft.
+Cloud Life is an exclusive development of 268 units of office suites specially designed to meet the needs of health and wellness operators with built-up areas varying from 481 sqft to 1,220 sqft.
 Selected units come with the view of the prestigious Mines Golf Course and the fascinating view of the Mines Lake.
-This development will be equipped with great facilities including a fitness centre, cafes and retail spaces for variety of wellness businesses.
+This development will be equipped with great facilities including a fitness center, cafes, and retail spaces for a variety of wellness businesses.